joyyuan89/FinAI/ReadMe.md

 * Apply time decay function and plot the topic trend

 # Apps
 * Web Q&A
+Answer any questions based on the text crawled from a website!
+   * Web crawlling
+   * Split text into chunks if the text is too long (a walk-around solution for limit of number of tokens)
+   * Embed chunks
+   * Search for the most relevant chunks based on the embeddings of the question
+   * Answer questions based on relevant chunks

 * File Q&A
+Similar to Web Q&A but the data source is file-based.

-* Deep dive into Central_bank_speech with BERT Deployed in Stremalit
+* Deep dive into Central_bank_speech with BERT
+  Deployed in Stremalit with multiple pages:
+  * keyword extraction
+  * topic trend tracker
-  pages: keyword extraction, topic trend tracker, heatmap of today's topics
+  * heatmap of today's topics
   https://jiayueyuan-kol-model-v1-beta.streamlit.app/

 # References & useful materials